 Frequently Asked Questions

-- Once an individual is designated FSAWP-eligible, the seven-year eligibility period starts on the date of designation, which is based on the initial Form U5 termination date.
-For example, if an individual’s Form U5 termination date/designation date is November 1, 2018.
-The FSAWP waiver request must be submitted no later than October 31, 2025.
+Once an individual is designated FSAWP-eligible, the seven-year eligibility period starts on the date of designation, which is based on the initial Form U5 termination date.
+For example, if an individual’s Form U5 termination date/designation date is Nov.
+1, 2020, the FSAWP waiver request must be submitted no later than Oct.
+31, 2027.

-- A financial service affiliate of a member is a legal entity that controls, is controlled by or is under common control with a member and is regulated by the SEC, CFTC, state securities authorities, federal or state banking authorities, state insurance authorities, or substantially equivalent foreign regulatory authorities.
+A financial service affiliate of a member firm is a legal entity that controls, is controlled by, or is under common control with a member firm and is regulated by the SEC, Commodity Futures Trading Commission (CFTC), state securities authorities, federal or state banking authorities, state insurance authorities, or substantially equivalent foreign regulatory authorities.

 Questions Regarding the FSAWP Waiver Process

-Member firms that have questions regarding the FSAWP should call FINRA’s Gateway Call Center at (301) 869-6699.
+Member firms that have questions regarding FSAWP should call the FINRA Support Center at (301) 869-6699.